Skip to Content

 Birth control pills are popular in the United States with more than 11 million women on these pills.
 However, it could have some side effects which include spotting in between your periods.

 Vaginal spotting on birth control medications is not unusual.
-This usually happens in the first nine months after starting your pills.
+This usually happens in the first few months after starting your pills.
 It’s important you monitor your period during this time.

 While it is common for menstrual period to become lighter on birth control pills, some women may have a heavy period.

-Large blood clot during period is not normal.
+Passing many large clots (especially bigger than a coin) or soaking pads every hour is not normal.
 Talk to your doctor if this happens.
+ACOG+1

 6. Ovulation bleeding